lambdaclass/mina_bridge/README.md

 # Mina Bridge

-## Zero-knowledge state bridge from Mina to Ethereum
+Docs and utils for the Zero-knowledge state bridge from Mina to Ethereum

 ## Table of Contents